Agenda

 Our education program offers cutting-edge technical sessions, shedding light on the latest advancements in the pharma industry.

-All session times are listed in Central European Summer Time (CEST).
+All session times are listed in Central European Time (CET).
 Find your personal viewing time on the World Clock.

 Tracks